dharmeshkakadia/dharmeshkakadia-2.github.io/_drafts/presto-hdinsight.md

 ## Catalog
 Each catalog in presto is associated with a specific connector, specified in the catalog configuration with ``connector.name``.
-Based on this name Presto (Catalog Manager) decides how to query a perticular data source.
+Based on this name Presto (Catalog Manager) decides how to query a particular data source.
 When writing a query in Presto, you can use the fully-qualified name that contains ``connector.schemaname.tablename``.
 For example, if you have a hive table ``revenue`` in database name ``prod``, you can refer it as ``hive.prod.revenue``.
 The below figure highlights how multiple catalogs fit in presto:

 ![presto-internals.png]({{site.baseurl}}/images/presto-internals.png)